Site icon The Philadelphia Citizen

 Canpatlaneci, appearing at the Indigenous Peoples' Day celebration at Shackamaxon.

-Indigenous Peoples’ Day, Philadelphia-style happens for the third time on Monday (with events throughout the weekend), thanks to an executive order by Mayor Kenney in 2021 replacing Columbus Day with a celebration of Native Americans on the second Monday in October — an idea we suggested Philly should steal back in 2016.
+Indigenous Peoples’ Day, Philadelphia-style happens Monday, October 14, 2024.
+In 2021, our city established a new tradition, replacing Columbus Day with a celebration of Native Americans on the second Monday in October — an idea The Philadelphia Citizen suggested Philly Should Steal back in 2016.

 For anyone looking to celebrate the weekend devoted to Indigenous People, Philadelphia has plenty to offer, Friday through Monday.
 But, long after that’s over, one way to honor our Native history is to recognize the Lenape tribes — the first people to occupy this region — as sovereign nations with rights to land in our state.
 Pennsylvania is one of about a dozen states that do not recognize a single tribe.